Mc-Zen/tidy/typst-doc.typ

 /// - `name`: The module name as a string.
 /// - `functions`: A list of function documentations as dictionaries.
 /// - `label-prefix`: The prefix for internal labels and references.
-/// The label prefix will automatically be the name of the module. ///
+/// The label prefix will automatically be the name of the module if not given explicity.
+///
 /// See @@parse-code() for more details.
 ///
 /// - filename (string): Filename for the `.typ` file to analyze for docstrings.
-/// - name (string, none): The name for the module.
-If not given, the module name will be derived form the filename.
+/// - name (auto, string): The name for the module.
+If `auto`, the module name will be derived from the filename.
+/// - label-prefix (auto, string): The label-prefix for internal function references.
+If `auto`, the label-prefix name will be derived from the filename.
+/// - require-all-parameters (boolean): Require that all parameters of a functions are documented and fail if some are not.
 #let parse-module(
   filename,
-  name: none,
+  name: auto,
-  label-prefix: none,
+  label-prefix: auto,
   require-all-parameters: false
 ) = {
-  let mname = filename.replace(".typ", "")
+  let module-name = filename.replace(".typ", "")
-  let prefix = if label-prefix != none { label-prefix } else { mname }
+  let prefix = if label-prefix == auto { module-name } else { label-prefix }
-  let result = parse-code(read(filename), label-prefix: prefix, require-all-parameters: require-all-parameters) result.name = if name != none { name } else { mname }
+  let result = parse-code(read(filename), label-prefix: prefix, require-all-parameters: require-all-parameters) result.name = if name == auto { module-name } else { name }
   return result
 }

-#let show-outline(module-doc) = {
+#let default-show-outline(module-doc) = {
   let prefix = module-doc.label-prefix
   let items = ()
   for fn in module-doc.functions {